Sleepw4lker/TameMyCerts/user-guide/yubikey-piv-attestation.md

 - powershellYK (<https://github.com/virot/powershellYK>), a PowerShell 7 module that builds on the Yubico .NET SDK.
 Available on Windows and MacOS.
 - onboardYK (<https://github.com/virot/onboardYK>), a .NET 8 application for easy enrollment in a Windows environment.
 It allows for default for endusers and more advanced configurations.

-### Preparing the certification authority for Yubikey PIV attestation
+### Preparing the certification authority for YubiKey PIV attestation

 For the attestation certificate chain to be properly built, you must create a `YKROOT` certificate store under the `LocalMachine` certificate store on the certification authority server.